spacetimeengineer/mupy/README.md

 # About

-mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package. μ essentially proposes a new way of manufacturing anything with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.
+μ-py or mupy is a shorthand for python manufacturing utility and reffers to a new system development tech implemented in the form of a python pip installable package. mupy essentially proposes a new way to design and distrubute technology with an emphasis on decentralization, modularity, configuration, parametrization, encodability and scaling.

+### Function
+simulates operation, assembly and manufacturing encodes syste

+can render countless stl files for modeling or 3D print.

+### Form
 In it's current form it identifies as a horizontal abstraction layer which leverages and auguments the openscad programming language.

 # Getting Started